euccas/GZopt/underzlib/content/2-algorithm/huffman.md

 weight: 40
 ---

 Huffman encoding is a statistical compression method.
-It encodes data symbols (such as characters) with variable-length codes, and lengths of the codes are based on the frequencies of corresponding symbols.
+It encodes data symbols (such as characters) with <bold>variable-length codes</bold>, and lengths of the codes are based on the frequencies of corresponding symbols.

 Huffman encoding, as well as other variable-length coding methods, has two properties: